-Last summer, I left a Weezer show early because not only was it the absolute worst concert I have ever been to, but I thought to myself, if I wanted to see a middle-aged man have a midlife crisis, I could just go home and see my dad dreaming of owning a motorcycle.”
-A show mostly comprised of a bunch of middle-aged men doing karaoke with stage props and half the setlist only filled with original material is embarrassing.
+Last summer, I left a Weezer show early because not only was it the absolute worst concert I’ve ever been to, but I thought to myself, “If I wanted to see a middle-aged man have a midlife crisis, I could just go home and see my dad dreaming of owning a motorcycle.”
+A show mostly comprised of a bunch of middle-aged men basically doing karaoke with stage props and half the setlist only filled with original material is embarrassing.
 But for some reason, Gen X dads who want to feel young again and emo white kids who flip shit over Weezer’s “cover” of Toto’s “Africa” seem to enjoy it.
 And yes, I put quotation marks around the word “cover” because it basically sounds like the original, which contrasts the intentions of what makes a cover enjoyable and special.
 And sadly, I’d rather listen to that “cover” than the majority of the songs on their latest LP, the highly anticipated ‘Black Album.’
 But what’s most disappointing here is that I actually listened to this rubbish critically, for several hours.

 Like I’ve already pointed out, the majority of these songs sound really uninspired, but at least the first couple songs aren’t so bad.
-The Black Album opens with a grooving punch to the gut with the smooth lead single, “Can’t Knock the Hustle.”
-Not only is it the best track on the new album, but it’s one of the finest Weezer songs released in a long time.
-Even though the style is new here, which is something Weezer hasn’t been succeeding with lately, it feels like a catchy classic 90s alternative rock anthem with its funky guitar hooks and samples, Klezmer-esque melodies, driving bassline and Spanish chorus that will sound fresh for years, one of the worst albums of the year include one of the best openings of the year as well.
+The Black Album opens with a grooving punch to the gut with its smooth lead single “Can’t Knock the Hustle.”
+Not only is it the best track on the new album, but it’s one of the finest songs Weezer has put out in a long time.
+Even though the style is new here, which is something Weezer hasn’t been succeeding with lately, it feels like one of their catchy ’90s alt rock anthems.
+With its funky guitar hooks, samples, Klezmer-esque melodies, driving bassline and Spanish chorus that will sound fresh for years, one of the worst albums of the year include one of the best openings of the year as well.

-Classic Tracks – “Can’t Knock the Hustle,” “Byzantine” and “The Prince Who Wanted Everything” and “High As A Kite”
+Highlights — “Can’t Knock the Hustle,” “Byzantine,” “The Prince Who Wanted Everything” and “High As A Kite”